tamerfrombk/ankh/README.md

 # cleanshell

-`cleanshell` is a simple shell with minimal syntax
+`clean` is a scripting language and shell with an emphasis on simplicity and readability. `clean` is a tentative name for the language and is bound to change at any time.

+### Running

+`cleansh` will execute a shell while `cleansh <script>` will run the provided script.

 ### Dependencies